-When trading CFDs, 74-89% of retail investors’ accounts suffer losses.
+When trading CFDs, 74-89% of retail customers lost money.

 You should consider whether you understand how CFDs work and whether you have the ability to withstand the high risks of loss.

-Margin trading for Forex/CFDs is highly risky and may not be suitable for all investors, as there is risk that your losses may over deposits.
+Note on high-risk investments: Margin trading on CFD/CFDs is highly risky and may not be suitable for all investors as you may be subject to losses over deposits.
 The product is aimed at retail, professional and qualified counterparty customers.
 Retail customers may suffer the entire loss of the deposited funds, but in addition to the existing funds, they do not assume the subsequent payment obligations, professional customers may be subject to excess deposits.
 Before trading any products offered by KVB PRIME, please carefully consider your financial status and level of experience, you must read and understand the Terms and Conditions, Risk Disclosure Statement.
-Our Forex/CFD price is set by KVB PRIME and is not traded on the exchange and is not subject to financial advisory and intermediary service laws.
+Our currency/CFD price is set by KVB PRIME and is not traded on the exchange and is not subject to financial advisory and intermediary service laws.
 KVB PRIME may provide general comments, but is not intended to be an investment recommendation.
-KVB PRIME is not responsible for errors, inaccuracies or omissions; the accuracy, completeness of information, text, graphics, links or other items contained in these materials is not guaranteed.
+KVB PRIME is not responsible for errors, inaccuracies or omissions; the accuracy, completeness of the information, text, graphics, links or other items contained in these materials is not guaranteed.
 Read and understand the terms and conditions on the KVB PRIME website before taking further action.

 KVB PRIME Limited (KVB PRIME SAMOA) is an internationally operating organization incorporated in Samoa.
 It is an operating subsidiary of KVB PRIME Group Corporation (collectively referred to as KVB PRIME Group).
 KVB PRIME SAMOA does not need to hold any financial services license or authorization in Samoa to provide its products and services.